10 Types of Credit Cards, and How to Use Them

 Standard "Plain-Vanilla" Credit Cards

 Standard credit cards are referred to as "plain-vanilla" credit cards because they offer no frills or rewards.
 They're also relatively easy to understand.
 You might choose this type of credit card if you want a card that isn't complicated and you're not interested in earning rewards.

 The standard credit card allows you to have a revolving balance up to a certain credit limit.
 Credit is used up when you make a purchase and then more credit is made available once you've made a payment.
 A finance charge is applied to outstanding balances at the end of each month.
 Credit cards have a minimum payment that must be paid by a certain due date to avoid late-payment penalties.

 While many credit cards come with the ability to transfer balances, a balance transfer credit card is one that offers a low introductory rate on balance transfers for a certain period of time.
 If you want to save money on a high-interest rate balance on an existing card, a balance transfer is a good way to go.

-Balance transfer interest rates vary — some are as low as 0 percent, but these usually have qualifiers such as a minimum of two transactions a month.
+Balance transfer interest rates vary — some are as low as 0 percent, but these usually have qualifiers such as a fee for each transfer.
 The lower the promotional rate (and longer the promotional period) the more attractive the card is.
 However, you'll often need good credit to qualify.

 Just as the name indicates, rewards cards are those that offer rewards on credit card purchases.